A fluxonium qubit-based hybrid electromechanical system: Conclusion

 \section{Conclusion}

 To summarize, we have proposed a hybrid electromechanical platform based on a heavy-fluxonium qubit coupled to a suspended mechanical resonator via motional flux.
 By tuning the external flux bias, we accessed both longitudinal and transverse single-phonon coupling regimes.
 In the semiclassical regime, we observed features such as EIT-style transparency and mode splitting, highlighting the rich interaction dynamics of the system.
-The qubit’s broad frequency tunability from the GHz to MHz range enabled sideband cooling of the mechanical resonator.
+The qubit's broad frequency tunability from the GHz to MHz range enabled sideband cooling of the mechanical resonator.
 After cooling the system, we observed coherent interaction in the resonant regime as evidenced by Rabi oscillations and entanglement near the flux-frustration point.
+Crucially, this work demonstrates that fluxonium enables a qualitatively different hybrid regime compared to earlier flux-qubit or transmon-based electromechanical systems.
+By exploiting in situ tunability of the coupling geometry (longitudinal \textit{vs.}\ transverse via external flux control), combined with long coherence at MHz operation and engineered dissipation for cooling, fluxonium offers capabilities not previously available in such platforms.
 These results establish the fluxonium–mechanical architecture as a promising platform for quantum sensing, coherent phonon manipulation, and hybrid quantum information processing, offering both strong coupling and operation near flux sweet spots.